spoonapps/docs/doc/getting_started/tour_ii/tour_ii.md

 In your native command prompt, `commit` the container to create the Ghost image.

 ```
-# Like in Tour I, `commit` using your container ID and your new image name.
+# Like in Tour I, `commit` using your partial container ID and your chosen name for your new image.
 C:\>spoon commit c99f354f ghost:0.5.1

 Committing container c99f354fdf7847fe9be2261f8a475e15 to image ghost:0.5.1